 - 1/4 cup dried cranberries

-- Cut each brussels sprout in half and remove the ends.
+- Cut each of the brussels sprouts into halves or quarters and remove the ends.

-- Remove from oven and toss to evenly coat each sprout in butter.
+- Toss to evenly coat each brussels sprout in butter and seasoning.

-- Roast for another 15 minutes (or until soft).
+- Roast for another 20-25 minutes (or until tender with crispy edges).

-- Let cool and top with goat cheese, cranberries, and walnuts!
+- Let cool and top with goat cheese crumbles, dried cranberries, and chopped walnuts!